Mitri Raheb: Awards

 Raheb's work has been recognized by the Luther Institute in Washington, DC (Wittenberg Award, 2003), Concordia University in River Forest, IL, USA (Honorary Doctor of Letters, 2003), Spirituality and Health Magazine (50 Best Spiritual Books of 2004 for Bethlehem Besieged: Stories of Home in Times of Trouble), and the Central Islamic Archive Institute (Mohammed Nafi Tschleibi International Peace Award, 2006).
 In 2008, he was awarded the Aachen Peace Award.

 Press

-Raheb’s work has attracted attention from major media networks, including the BBC, ABC, and HBO, and has been featured in publications such as the Washington Post, the Economist, Newsweek, the New York Times and the Boston Globe.
+Raheb’s work has attracted attention from major media networks, including the BBC, ABC News, and HBO, and has been featured in publications such as Reuters, The Economist, Newsweek, The New York Times and The Boston Globe.
 He has also been interviewed by the Australian Broadcasting Corporation, CNN and CBS.